 Namecheap Expired Domains

 Even 30 days after the expiration date you can renew your domain name with the regular price.
-If you don’t take advantage this time frame then the expired domain enters the redemption stage for additional 30 days.
+If you don’t take advantage of this time frame then the expired domain enters the redemption stage for an additional 30 days.